 b.
+Maximum Award:

-Maximum Award: \$30,000 per unit
+i.
+Round One: \$30,000 per unitii.
+Round Two: \$125,000 per unit

 - c.
 Eligible Activity: This activity is eligible for CDBG-DR funds as listed in 24 CFR 570.201(n) and HCDA section 105(a)(24); A waiver eligible under 83 FR 5844 permits Homeownership assistance for households earning up to 120 percent AMI and down payment assistance for up to 100 percent of the down payment. - d.
 Eligible Applicants: The criteria for establishing eligibility of applicants for assistance through this program are as follows.
 The applicant must: - i.
 Meet income eligibility requirements (up to 120 percent of AMI) - ii.
 Agree to lien period and/or lien requirements - e.
 Applicant Selection: Eligible applicants will be households earning 120 percent AMI or below.
-Applicants that have been impacted by Hurricane Harvey will receive priority and the remainder will be prioritized first come, first served.
+Applicants that have been impacted by Hurricane Harvey will receive priority and the remainder will be prioritized first come, first served. - f.

-- f.
 National Objective: LMI benefit; Urgent need - g.
 Timeframe: The proposed program start date is immediately after HUD's approval of this action plan amendment.
-The proposed end date is August 2025.
+The end date of round one was March 2025.
+The start date of round two was September 2022, and the proposed end date of phase two is February 2027.